tym32167/dotnetconf_9/README.md

 dotnetconf_9
 ============

-For run any query you should use http://www.linqpad.net/
+To run any query you should use http://www.linqpad.net/